scaffold-eth/eth-ui/packages/docusaurus/docs/api/modules/Helpers.md

 ▸ **isEthersProvider**(`providerBase`): `boolean`

 #### Summary
-Is it a ethers compatable provider, used by EthersModalConnector and useEthersProvider
+Is it a ethers compatible provider, used by EthersModalConnector and useEthersProvider

 #### Parameters